FLNR-JINR/er/docs/decays.rst

 where :math:`\Lambda` is the Nuclear Interaction Length.
 The interaction probability :math:`p_i=1-p_s`.

-One can reproduce uniform distribution of interactions in the target setting very large value of :math:`\Lambda`.The path :math:`l` of an ion passing without interaction through the target of an arbitrary convex shape along given trajectory depends on the position and orientation of the ion trajectory (scattering neglected).
+One can reproduce uniform distribution of interactions in the target setting very large value of :math:`\Lambda`.

+The path :math:`l` of an ion passing without interaction through the target of an arbitrary convex shape along given trajectory depends on the position and orientation of the ion trajectory (scattering neglected).
 The longer is the :math:`l` the greater is the interaction probability for ions at the same trajectory.
 One can introduce so called maximum path length :math:`M` such that any ion in the